-Your head is pounding, the room is spinning, your undereye bags now have undereye bags, and the thought of a boozy brunch instantly makes you nauseous?
+Your head is pounding, the room is spinning, and the thought of a boozy brunch instantly makes you nauseous?
 Yep, sounds like one doozy of a hangover.

-While the internet is flooded with cures and quick-trick remedies from IV drips to giant greasy cheeseburgers, if you actually have a hangover, we're positive you're not in the mood for experiments, especially when it comes to eating and drinking the next a.m.
-To aid in your relief, we consulted a nutritionist for her take on the hangover cures that are actually worth trying.
+While the internet is flooded with cures and quick-trick hangover remedies from IV drips to giant greasy cheeseburgers, if you actually have a hangover, you're probably not in the mood for experiments, especially when it comes to eating and drinking.
+To aid in your relief, nutritionist Keri Glassman, MS, RD, CDN, shares her take on the hangover remedies that are actually worth trying.

 What Causes a Hangover?

 The short answer?
 One too many drinks.
 The long, science-y answer?
 Acetaldehyde, or the byproduct of alcohol breaking down in your body, and dehydration, Glassman explains.
 "Alcohol is a diuretic, meaning that it inhibits the pituitary gland from secreting vasopressin (antidiuretic hormone), which then causes the kidneys to reabsorb less water, and instead excrete it out of the body," Glassman says.
 Meaning, when you drink, you'll pee more often, causing dehydration.

 This combination of dehydration and electrolyte imbalance is the culprit behind not only your headaches but also the shakiness, fatigue, dizziness, and even muscle spasms.
-"Alcohol can also have an inflammatory effect on your stomach lining and digestive system, which is a common cause of nausea and upset stomach," she added.
+"Alcohol can also have an inflammatory effect on your stomach lining and digestive system, which is a common cause of nausea and upset stomach," she adds.

-Sad but true: there's no magic elixir that will erase all your hangover symptoms in seconds.
-However, these food and drink choices could give you a leg up in recovery.
+Unfortunately, there's no magic elixir that will erase all of your hangover symptoms in seconds.
+However, these food and drink hangover remedies could give you a leg up in recovery.

 Hydrate, Hydrate, Hydrate

 Sick to your stomach?
 Ginger can aid in reducing nausea.
-Glassman suggested slicing a fresh ginger root and adding it to your water.
+Glassman suggests slicing a fresh ginger root and adding it to your water.

 "That whole 'Hair of the Dog' thing is a big myth," Glassman says.
 It might make you feel better in the moment, but if anything, drinking more alcohol will simply delay your hangover.
-If you do want to have a special bev at brunch, reach for a virgin bloody mary.
-"The vitamin C found in tomato juice is a potent antioxidant that can help your body fight the free radicals that are produced as your body detoxifies itself from alcohol," Glassman said.
+If you do want to have a special beverage at brunch, reach for a virgin Bloody Mary.
+"The vitamin C found in tomato juice is a potent antioxidant that can help your body fight the free radicals that are produced as your body detoxifies itself from alcohol," Glassman says.